Skip to content

 Sep 25, 2023List of community partners and proposed projects will be announced

-Until noon, Nov 17, 2023Applications: Interested students to form teams and submit a group application to the Horizons Office
+Until noon, Dec 4, 2023Applications: Interested students to submit an application to the Horizons Office

 By Dec 15, 2023Announcement of application results